Top 10 Signs You Need to See A Dentist

 If you’re looking to have your wisdom teeth removed and live in South Miami, Sweetwater, Kendall, Coral Gables, or Doral, visit Jennifer Lopez Dental.

-You might have heard that brushing twice a day is essential for healthy teeth and gums.
-Here are some special tips you can follow to ensure that you... moreHere at Jennifer Lopez Dental our friendly atmosphere and gentle to the touch approach are unparalleled, come take a virtual tour of our brand new state-of-the-art dental office!
+Tooth decay is one of the most common chronic diseases worldwide, affecting people of all ages.
+It begins when plaque, a sticky film of bacteria,... moreHere at Jennifer Lopez Dental our friendly atmosphere and gentle to the touch approach are unparalleled, come take a virtual tour of our brand new state-of-the-art dental office!